lizzij/LearningCurve/javascript.md

   - `.forEach()`: in place
   - `.map()`: creates new array

+- `Object.entries()` and `Object.values()`
+  - `Object.entries()` returns an array of a given object's own enumerable string-keyed property [key, value] pairs, in the same order as that provided by a `for...in` loop
+  - `Object.values()` returns an array of a given object's own enumerable property values, in the same order as that provided by a `for...in` loop
+  - the difference: array of [key, value] pairs (`[Array(2), Array(2)...]`) vs array of value

+- `Array.prototype.find()` returns the value of the first element in the provided array that satisfies the provided testing function

+- `Array.prototype.some()` tests whether at least one element in the array passes the test implemented by the provided function.
+It returns a Boolean value

 ### ES6 shorthand
 - if else `const ans = x > 10 ? 'greater than 10' : 'less or equal to 10'`